thinkingmedia/find2cards/README.md

 ## Install Development Tools

-This project uses a wide range of popular web development tools.
-Each of these have dependencies that must be installed before they can be used.
-The installing of these tools is beyond the scope of this guide.

 You will need the following to make changes to this project:

 - `composer` for PHP components.